Back to prior page Go to next page

 In 1975, Yakima Canutt was inducted into the Rodeo Performers Hall of Fame at the National Cowboy and Western Heritage Museum in Oklahoma City, Oklahoma: https://nationalcowboymuseum.org/awards-halls-of-fame/rodeo-hall-of-fame-inductees/

-Yakima Canutt was a recipient of a Golden Boot award at the 1984 awards program, and his son Joe Canutt was given the Golden Boot in 1996.
-To view a complete listing of all the Golden Boot award winners, go back to the Old Corral homepage, and then to the Golden Boot Award menu item.
+Yakima Canutt received a Golden Boot award at the 1984 awards program, and son Joe Canutt was given the award in 1996.
+To view a complete listing of all Golden Boot award winners, go back to the Old Corral homepage, and then to the Golden Boot Award menu item.

-Canutt does have a star on the Hollywood Walk of Fame: https://walkoffame.com/yakima-canutt/
+Canutt has a star on the Hollywood Walk of Fame: https://walkoffame.com/yakima-canutt/

-The University of Oregon Libraries - Special Collections and University Archives has several photos of Yak and Kitty Canutt at the Roundup in Pendleton, Oregon:
+The University of Oregon Libraries - Special Collections and University Archives has photos of Yak and Kitty Canutt at the Pendleton Roundup in Pendleton, Oregon:

 https://oregondigital.org/catalog/oregondigital:df712j633